rethinkdb/docs/api/javascript/manipulating-tables/index_create.md

 - Simple indexes based on the value of a single field.
 - Compound indexes based on multiple fields.
 - Multi indexes based on arrays of values.
-- Indexes based on arbitrary expressions.
+- Indexes based on arbitrary expressions

+The function you give to `indexCreate` must be deterministic.
+In practice this means that that you cannot use a function that contains a sub-query or the `r.js` command.

 If you are not familiar with secondary indexes, read [the article about secondary indexes](http://www.rethinkdb.com/docs/secondary-indexes/)